 Westchester Joint Water Works News and Highlights

-During the latter part of October and into early November, residents may observe WJWW crews working at fire hydrants and allowing water to run into the street.
+Beginning in late April, after the Spring holidays, and continuing into early May, residents may observe WJWW crews working at fire hydrants and allowing water to run into the street.

 Regular updates related to hydrant flushing activities will be posted on the WJWW website and provided via phone and e-mail through our notification system.